FAQs: Financial adviser exam

 8. When will I receive my results?

-Your results will be available between six and eight weeks after sitting the exam.
-Once notified, you will be able to access the results using your online exam account that you created when you booked to sit the exam.
+Your results will be available four to five weeks after sitting the exam.
+You will be notified by email once your exam results are available.
+You can access your exam results by logging into your online account that you created when you booked to sit the exam.

 9. Can I receive a numerical mark?